 If floral design and flower styling is your idea of a good time but your bouquets at home never last long, fear not!
-The Life Creative’s queen of blooms, florist Amelia Holland, is here to help.
+TLC Interiors’s queen of blooms, florist Amelia Holland, is here to help.

 Here the talented lady behind Beautiful Blooms Florist shares her ultimate flower survival guide – and there’s some very nifty ideas here that’ll have you rocking amazing floral design at home.

 How to Extend the Life of your Flowers